evanshortiss/neon-kube-operator-demo/README.md

 # Kube Preview Environments with Neon Database Operator

+NOTE: You need to run the [neon-kube-operator](https://github.com/evanshortiss/neon-kube-operator) locally for this demo (at present!)

 ## Prerequisites

 * Kubernetes cluster with Argo CD installed and exposed via an HTTPS ingress.